Armed inmate killed, hostage rescued at Illinois hospital

 GENEVA, Ill.
-(AP) — Officers fatally shot an armed jail inmate and freed his hostage at hospital in northern Illinois on Saturday, several hours after the inmate stole a gun from the correction’s officer guarding him, authorities said.
+(AP) — Officers fatally shot an armed jail inmate who took two nurses hostage at a hospital in northern Illinois on Saturday, several hours after the inmate stole a gun from the correction’s officer guarding him, authorities said.

-A SWAT team quickly moved in to Northwestern Medicine Delnor Hospital in Geneva after negotiations broke down with the inmate Saturday afternoon, Kane County Sheriff’s Office spokesman Patrick Gengler said.
-Gengler said one officer shot and killed the inmate, whom he identified as 21-year-old Tywon Salters.

-The female hostage was “extremely emotional and upset” following the shooting, but appeared to be physically OK, Gengler said.
-She was quickly taken to another room in the hospital.

 The standoff began around 12:30 p.m., when the inmate snatched a gun from a correctional officer at the hospital about 40 miles west of Chicago.